Lockdown Shakedown and beyond

-Since the beginning of the coronavirus crisis, I have kept a daily journal and it is interesting to look back at what I wrote at the beginning of the lockdown.
+For nearly three years, I have been writing a daily journal.
+I find it interesting to look back at what I wrote at the beginning of the lockdown.
 I was in a state of shock and it took me about two weeks to get my head around to what was happening.

-Since then, I have had the opportunity to slow down and taken the time to reflect on what matters to me.
+The pace of life has slowed down and I have taken the time to reflect on what matters to me.
 It has been a rollercoaster ride and I see myself, and the world, still on it.
 As the saying goes: when on the rollercoaster, make sure you don’t come off it, experience it, don’t resist the ups and downs, and you will get off in one piece!
-Clearly, we are facing challenging times!
+Clearly, we have and still facing challenging times!

-So far, I have experienced positive results through the efforts that I have made over the last few months to keep grounded and focused.
+So far, I have experienced positive results through the efforts that I have made over the last couple of years to keep grounded and focused.
 These have been on top of the efforts made over the years in trying to understand what was going on around me and make sense of what seemed confusing and uncomfortable.

-It is interesting to look back at one’s life and be able to join the dots… and learn from the experiences.
+I also find it insightful to look back at my life and be able to join the dots… and learn from the experiences.

 Reflecting On Running Away